 How to Improve Your Website Speed

-So, you think that your website speed isn’t important?
+So, you're thinking that website speed isn’t important?
 Think again.
-A single second delay in your page loading time yields:
+One single second delay in your page loading time can lead to:

 - 7% loss in conversions